 If you experience ongoing symptoms of pregnancy, such as nausea/vomiting, fatigue, or breast tenderness — and you’ve missed your period — you may want to take a pregnancy test for peace of mind.
 And if having a regular period is important to you so you know your IUD is working, the copper Paragard may be a better choice for you than a hormonal option.

-16. Which IUD is best if I want to have a lighter period (or no period at all)?
+15. Which IUD is best if I want to have a lighter period?

 Our friends at Bedsider say this: “For many people who use it, their periods get significantly lighter or go away completely.
 About one in five Mirena users stop having a period after a year, and one in three if they use it for longer.
 A 2016 study found that you may be able to predict how likely it is that Mirena will make your period go away based on how heavy your pre-IUD cycle is.”

 While weight gain is often cited as a side effect of birth control, the truth is that there are many other reasons our weight tends to fluctuate during our lives.
 Changes in diet, activity, and routine are a big one.
-According to our friends at Bedsider, “Studies show no difference in weight changes between women using hormonal IUDs and women using birth control without hormones.”
+According to our friends at Bedsider, “Studies show no difference in weight changes between people using hormonal IUDs and people using birth control without hormones.”

 Each method of birth control affects each person differently — but as a whole, weight gain is not a common side effect of IUDs.
 In fact, the Depo-Provera shot is the only method of birth control that has a proven connection to slight weight gain.
 If you are concerned about side effects associated with hormonal birth control, though, you could try the non-hormonal IUD.

-18. Will an IUD make me infertile?
-If not, how long will it take to get pregnant afterwards?
+17. Will an IUD make me infertile?
+How long will it take to get pregnant afterward?